 Charles Lever was an exceedingly prolific writer who enjoyed a wide popularity in his own day, the pink covers opf the monthly parts of his novels rivaling the yellows of Thackeray and the greens of Dickens.
 He was an Irishman who wrote about his countrymen, and his readers thoroughly relished the wealth of incident with which his books were packed and the inexhaustible fund of stories with which they were filled. [p.
 12]

-A prolific writer much influenced in his early years by Maria Edgeworth and Sir Walter Scott, Lever produced thirty novels and five volumes of short stories and essays; he is best remembered for his farcical, lighthearted picaresque novels of Irish military life, notably Harry Lorrequer (1839), Charles O'Malley (1841), Jack Hinton (1843), and Tom Burke (1844).
+A prolific writer much influenced in his early years by Maria Edgeworth and Sir Walter Scott, Lever produced thirty novels and five volumes of short stories and essays; he is best remembered for his farcical, lighthearted picaresque novels of Irish military life, notably Charles O'Malley (1841), Jack Hinton (1843), and Tom Burke (1844).
 These early novels also reveal the marked influence of sporting and military novelist William Hamilton Maxwell, a Peninsular Campaign and Waterloo veteran with whom Lever became friends while fighting a cholera outbreak in County Clare, Ireland.
-After 1845, as his popularity began to decline, his work became more serious in tone and more carefully constructed.
-The turning point may well have been William Carleton's vicious attack in The Nation (October 1843) on Lever's novels for fostering through caricature rather than realistic character study common English misconceptions about Irish "quaintness."
+Lever had established himself as a popular novelist of the third rank with his Confessions of Harry Lorrequer, which had run serially in the Dublin University Magazine in 1839.
+After 1845, as Lever's popularity began to decline, his work became more serious in tone and more carefully constructed as he developed a critique of Irish politics and culture.
+The turning point in his fortunes may well have been as early as William Carleton's vicious attack in The Nation (October 1843) on Lever's novels for fostering through caricature rather than realistic character study common English misconceptions about Irish "quaintness" and the Irish brogue.
 In this new, more serious style (influenced by French novelist Honoré de Balzac) he wrote The Daltons (1852) and the Fortunes of Glencore (1857).
-Barrington (1862-63) he wrote at Spezia, where he had been British vice-consul since 1858.
-Subsequently he produced Luttrel of Arran (1865), three other novels, and some racy essays for Blackwood's Edinburgh Magazine under the nom de plume "Cornelius O'Dowd."
-In 1867 he moved to Trieste to take up the the post of consul.
-Here, serving at his final diplomatic post, he died in 1872.

 Buchanan-Brown, John.
 Phiz!
 The Book Illustrations of Hablot Knight Browne.
 London, Newton Abbot, and Vancouver: David and Charles, 1978.